Unexplored Nicaragua Tour

 No minimum number of passengers required.
 Prices quoted are per person and based on at least 2 people travelling.
 You should expect a cheaper price for bigger groups.

 Your passport is required at time of booking.
-For information on visa requirements, immunisations and health formalities please visit the FCO Travel Advice Website.
+For information on visa requirements, immunisations and health formalities please visit the FCO Travel Advice Website or the US Travel Advice Website (direct links to Nicaragua’s page).

 Information on money changing in each destination, as well as what it is customary to tip for various services, will be provided.